 Document Timelines

+3. Closed Feedback Forms

-All ROP documents for which feedback forms are submitted and approved updated annually, if possible.
-A list of the documents undergoing revision is listed on the ROP Feedback Forms Document Timelines site.
+All ROP documents for which feedback forms are submitted, and approved, will be reviewed by the technical lead, and updated annually, if possible.
+A current list of the documents undergoing revision is listed on the ROP Feedback Forms Document Timelines site.
 Staff should consult the list to ensure that feedback forms are submitted in time to be considered for the next revision of the ROP document.

 0801-03 APPLICABILITY